-In 2022 we extended the range of carbonic maceration processing done at Konga washing station and are proud to present an uncommonly made naturally processed Diamond profile as well as our first Indigo profile from this region.
+In 2022 we extended the range of carbonic maceration processing done at Konga washing station and are proud to now be exploring an uncommonly made naturally processed Diamond profile as well as our first Indigo profile from this region.
+Each year, we offer gemstone profiles that reflect the harvest that's been.

-Yirgacheffe G3 Koke
+Yirgacheffe Koke G1